Modern slavery statement 2025 / 2026

 We recognise that modern slavery extends far beyond our national borders and that risks are increased with complex supply chains.

-An initial review of our supply chains has highlighted the potential risk of modern slavery in the following categories:
+A review of our supply chains has highlighted the potential risk of modern slavery in the following categories:

 - information communication and technology